Iacopo454/Iacopo-Recipes/README.md

 ### Tutorials

-I used the Code Institute Task Manger Mini-Project by Tim Nelson as the main basis of my own project.
+I used the Code Institute Task Manger Mini-Project by Tim Nelson as the main basis of my own project and checked the peer-code-review channel for project ideas

 * I find useful to watch also some youtube tutorials and check other sources:
 - https://www.youtube.com/watch?v=BafKf9TqEUg